All Products

 Description

-• Bandwidth requirements: The server on which the source database is deployed must have sufficient outbound bandwidth.
-Otherwise, the data migration speed decreases.
+• Bandwidth requirements: The server that hosts the source database must have sufficient outbound bandwidth.
+Otherwise, the migration speed is affected.

-• The collections to be migrated must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
-Otherwise, the destination database may contain duplicate data records.
+• The collections to be migrated must have primary keys or UNIQUE constraints, and the fields must be unique.
+Otherwise, duplicate data may appear in the destination database.

-• The size of a single data entry in the source database cannot exceed 16 MB.
-Otherwise, the data migration task fails.
+• A single piece of data to be migrated from the source database cannot exceed 16 MB.
+Otherwise, the task fails.

-• If the source database is an Azure Cosmos DB for MongoDB cluster or an Amazon DocumentDB elastic cluster, only full data migration is supported.
+• If the source database is Azure Cosmos DB for MongoDB or an Amazon DocumentDB elastic cluster, only full data migration is supported.

 Important

-• During schema migration and full data migration, do not perform schema change on databases or collections, including the update of the array type.
-Otherwise, the data migration task fails, or data inconsistency between the source and destination databases may occur.
+• During schema migration and full data migration, do not change the schema of databases or collections.
+This includes updating data of the array type.
+Otherwise, the data migration task may fail, or data inconsistency may occur between the source and destination databases.

-• If you perform only full data migration, do not write data to the source database during data migration.
-Otherwise, data inconsistency between the source and destination databases occurs.
-To ensure data consistency, we recommend that you select Schema Migration, Full Data Migration, and Incremental Data Migration as the migration types.
+• If you perform only full data migration, do not write new data to the source instance.
+Otherwise, data inconsistency occurs between the source and destination databases.
+To maintain real-time data consistency, select Schema Migration, Full Data Migration, and Incremental Data Migration.

 Other limits